Twicode/paste-advanced/README.md

 ## License

-The source code and/or binaries of Paste Advanced are distributed under the terms specified in the `LICENSE` file in this repository.
+The binaries and/or accompanying materials of Paste Advanced are distributed under the terms specified in the `LICENSE` file in this repository.